LiorKogan/V1/README.md

   The expression is composed of or depends on properties (inherent or calculated) of at least two entities (see {3} in Q207, {2}, {3} and {4} in Q340), at least two relationships (see {2} in Q267v2), or at least one entity and one relationship (see {1} in Q115v2, {2} and {4} in G3).

-  The green rectangle is connected to one of the entities/relationships or appears on the same level as the leftmost entities (when there is no single leftmost entity) (see Q207).
+  The green rectangle is connected to one of the entities/relationships or located at the same level as the leftmost entities (when there is no single leftmost entity) (see Q207).

   An expression-tag of a Cartesian product's expression is _a property of_ each unique assignment to the Cartesian product.